Health Equity2025-07-01T09:16:13+10:00

 Metro North Hospital and Health Service is committed to providing equity of access to high quality health care services and building relationships based on inclusion with Aboriginal and Torres Strait Islander people and their communities and remains committed to achieve life expectancy parity for Aboriginal peoples and Torres Strait Islander peoples by 2031.

-The Metro North Health Equity Strategy, to be launched in April 2022, describes our commitment to drive health equity and eliminate institutional racism across the public health system.
+The Metro North Health Equity Strategy, launched in July 2025, describes our commitment to drive health equity and eliminate institutional racism across the public health system.

 Metro North Health Equity Strategy 2022-25